You have reached the Membership Application Page of the CMWFHC. Please follow the steps listed below as you complete the form.

 This module provides additional information regarding supplements and natural health products.
 You will learn about this topic in the mandatory Module 3.
 The optional module 9 has links to resources that may be helpful in realizing, recognizing and reducing the risk from taking supplements and natural health products.

-Note that completion of these modules is not tracked and no certificate of completion will be issued by the CMWFHC.
+Note that completion of these modules is not tracked and no certificate of completion will be issued by the CMWFHCM.

-However, completing the on-line CMWFHC membership registration includes acknowledgement of your compliance with the CMWFHC anti-doping policy and examination of the anti-doping education material below.
+However, completing the on-line CMWFHCM membership registration includes acknowledgement of your compliance with the CMWFHCM anti-doping policy and examination of the anti-doping education material below.